serverscom/terraform-provider-serverscom/docs/resources/cloud_computing_instance.md

 - `ipv6_enabled` - (Optional, bool) Is IPv6 enabled.
 Defaults to `false`.
 - `backup_copies` - (Optional, int) Count of backup copies.
 Defaults to `0`.
 - `ssh_key_fingerprint` - (Optional, string) SSH key fingerprint.
+- `user_data` - (Optional, string) A string of the desired user data for the cloud computing instance.
+- `labels` - (Optional, map) A map of labels assigned to the cloud computing instance.

 ## Attributes Reference